ruocheny/MassComp/README.md

 ## Datasets
 Datasets of mass spectrometry data can be downloaded from MassIVE https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp

+## Authors
+MassComp was created by Ruochen Yang and Idoia Ochoa at University of Illinois at Urbana-Champaign.

 ## Contact
 If you have any problem, please email me at rcyang624@126.com